10 Best Hikes from Banff Town (No Car Required)

 8. Tunnel Mountain

 Tunnel Mountain is a big hill located just east of the Town of Banff.
-Although it’s not technically a mountain, it was called Tunnel Mountain as the original plan for the Canadian Pacific Railway was to bore a tunnel through it.
+It’s not technically a mountain, but the name comes from an early plan to bore a railway tunnel through it.
 The name stuck, even without the tunnel, so now you have the chance to bag an easy summit of a mountain in Banff!

 The hiking trail on Tunnel Mountain is a steady uphill the entire way, but nearly everyone can do it with a little perseverance.
 There’s plenty of scenic spots to stop along the way to the summit of Tunnel Mountain, including views of the Banff Springs Hotel, the Banff Townsite, the Bow Valley and the surrounding mountain peaks.